-Syrup Pertussin: instructions for use for children.
-Pertussin - official instructions for use (in the form of a syrup), reviews on the drug and drugs similar in action to Pertussin side effects
+Pertussin syrup: instructions for use for children.
+Pertussin - official instructions for use (in syrup form), reviews of the drug and products similar in action to Pertussin side effects

-Despite the fact that pharmacy chains offer a huge selection of all kinds of cough remedies for children, many parents and doctors still prefer Pertussin syrup, which has been known since the middle of the last century.
-The drug improves sputum separation and reduces the excitability of the cough center in the cortex hemispheres, in no way inferior in effectiveness to new medicines.
-In addition, the affordable price speaks in its favor.
+Despite the fact that pharmacy chains offer a huge selection of all kinds of cough remedies for children, many parents and doctors still prefer Pertussin syrup, known since the middle of the last century.
+The drug improves sputum separation and reduces the excitability of the cough center in the cortex cerebral hemispheres, in no way inferior in effectiveness to new medications.
+In addition, its affordable price speaks in its favor.

-Pertussin is a combined drug that contains both natural and synthetic components.
-It is produced in the form of a dark liquid liquid syrup.
-Brown color, which has a sweet taste and a pronounced vegetable aroma.
+Pertussin is a combination drug that contains both natural and synthetic components.
+It is produced in the form of a liquid dark syrup.
+Brown with a sweet taste and pronounced plant aroma.

-The therapeutic effect is achieved through the action active substances- extract of thyme (thyme) and potassium bromide.
+The therapeutic effect is achieved through the action active substances- thyme extract (thyme) and potassium bromide.
 The auxiliary components are:

 • ethyl alcohol (80%);